-In order to facilitate the understanding of the scavenging process in BUSDIG engine, four distinct scavenging periods are proposed and analysed in this study based on the mass flow rate and RGF profiles at the outlets of scavenge ports, as shown in Figure 12 for a given intake port design and exhaust valve profile.
-During the first period (I), that is, the early backflow period (EB), the in-cylinder residual gas flows into the scavenge ports immediately after SPO because of the relatively higher pressure in the cylinder.
+In order to facilitate the understanding of the scavenging process in BUSDIG engine, four distinct scavenging periods are proposed and analysed in this study based on the mass flow rate and RGF profiles at the outlets of scavenge ports, as shown in Fig. 12 for a given intake port design and exhaust valve profile.
+During the first period (I), i.e. the early backflow (EB), the in-cylinder residual gas flows into the scavenge ports immediately after SPO because of the relatively higher pressure in the cylinder.
 As the in-cylinder pressure decreases, the early backflow slows down.
 When the in-cylinder pressure drops below the intake pressure, the mixture of residual gas from the early backflow and fresh intake gas starts flowing into the cylinder and scavenges out the in-cylinder residual gas.
-Because of the involvement of the mixture of early backflow in the scavenging process, this second period (II) is termed as the backflow scavenging period (BS) process.
-In the third period (III), that is, main scavenging period (MS) process, the pure fresh charge flows into the cylinder pushing out the in-cylinder charge.
-Under some circumstances, especially for the cases with the scavenge port closing (SPC) timing later than EVC timing, the in-cylinder mixture would flow back into the scavenge ports because of the increased in-cylinder pressure during the compression stroke.
-This process is defined as the fourth period (IV) of the post backflow period (PB).
-The durations of these four scavenge periods are defined as d{EB} , d{BS} , d{MS} and d{PB} , respectively.
+Because of the involvement of the mixture of early backflow in the scavenging process, this second period (II) is termed as the backflow scavenging (BS) process.
+In the third period (III), i.e. main scavenging (MS) process, the pure fresh charge flows into the cylinder pushing out the in-cylinder charge.
+Under some circumstances, especially for the cases with the scavenge port closing (SPC) timing later than exhaust valve closing (EVC) timing, the in-cylinder mixture would flow back into the scavenge ports because of the increased in-cylinder pressure during the compression stroke.
+This process is defined as the fourth period (IV) of the post backflow (PB).
+The durations of these four scavenge periods are defined as d{EB} , d{BS} , d{MS} and d{PB} respectively.

-Figure 12.
-The total mass flow rate and RGF profile at the outlets of scavenge ports, and the definitions of early backflow period (EB), backflow scavenging period (BS), main scavenging period (MS) and post backflow period (PB) (SD = $128 \degree CA$, ED = $98 \degree CA$ and EVO = $107 \degree CA$).
+Fig. 12.
+The total mass flow rate and RGF profile at the outlets of scavenge ports, and the definitions of early backflow (EB), backflow scavenging (BS), main scavenging (MS) and post backflow (PB) periods.
+(SD=128 ^oCA, ED=98 ^oCA and EVO=107 ^oCA)

 The effect of ED and EVO timings on the scavenging process will be discussed in detail for the longest SD of 128 °CA and shortest SD of 104 °CA at first.
 A comprehensive comparison of the results with different SDs, EDs and EVOs will then be made with respect to their impacts on the in-cylinder flow and scavenging performance.
-Based on these results, the mechanism of the interactions between the opening profiles of scavenge ports/exhaust valves and their impacts on in-cylinder flow motions and scavenge performances will then be discussed.
+Based on these results, the mechanism of the interactions of scavenge port/exhaust valve opening profiles and their impacts on in-cylinder flow motions and scavenge performances will then be discussed.